samplchallenges/samplchallenges.github.io/index.md

 {% include feature_row %}

 Currently, [we are running a SAMPL7 physical properties challenge on pKa/logP (and PAMPA permeability)](https://github.com/samplchallenges/SAMPL7/tree/master/physical_property).
 Additionally, we launched [the first SAMPL8 challenge with host-guest binding to CB8](https://github.com/samplchallenges/sampl8). **For deadlines please refer to the relevant GitHub sites.** Stay tuned for further announcements relating to the SAMPL8 phase of challenges, and see our [roadmap](https://samplchallenges.github.io/roadmap/plans/) for what we can announce so far.

-Note that our EuroSAMPL workshop in Fall 2020 is being converted to an online format, and details for that will be out shortly.
+[**Be sure not to miss our SAMPL2020 workshop**](https://www.gdch.de/gcc2020) on Nov.
+4, 2020, which we're co-organizing with the GCC.

 To receive SAMPL e-mail announcements, please sign up for the [SAMPL e-mail list](http://eepurl.com/dPj11j).